PandasThumb/pandasthumb.github.io/_posts/2024/2024-10-31-dembskiewert2.md

 ### Doing the Calculation (pages 368-378) ###

 (At last, are we to be shown how?
 Well, partly.)
-Calculates the probability of a "biological system", using protein folds as one example, invoking Douglas Axe's experiments which find that NEED MORE HERE
+Calculates the probability of a "biological system", using protein folds as one example, invoking Douglas Axe's experiments which find that only one in 10<sup>-77</sup> randomly constructued proteins were

 ### The Breakdown of Evolvability (pages 378-381) ###